andrew/ultimate-awesome/README.md

 - [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.
 - [awesome-protein-analysis-on-aws](https://github.com/aws-samples/awesome-protein-analysis-on-aws) - A curated list of resources for protein analysis on AWS.
 - [awesome-machine-learning-for-healthcare](https://github.com/baeseongsu/awesome-machine-learning-for-healthcare) - A curated collection of cutting-edge research at the intersection of machine learning and healthcare.
 This repository will be actively maintained until at least 202X (When is my graduation expected to be 😥?), so feel free to explore and enjoy!.
+- [awesome-mechanical-engineering](https://github.com/brandonhimpfen/awesome-mechanical-engineering) - A curated list of tools, platforms, resources, and educational content for Mechanical Engineering.
 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.
 - [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
 Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
 With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
 This tiny archive attempts to collect key z-machine documents.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .